Serbian Radical Party: Ideology

 The party's core ideology is based on Serbian nationalism and the goal of creating a Greater Serbia.
-The party is also strongly opposed to European integration (euroscepticism) and globalization, advocating closer ties with Russia instead.
+The party is also strongly opposed to European integration (euroscepticism) and globalisation, advocating closer ties with Russia instead.
 The SRS is extremely critical of the International Criminal Tribunal for the former Yugoslavia (ICTY), where Šešelj was incarcerated from 2003 to 2014.
 The party regards former general Ratko Mladić and former Republika Srpska president Radovan Karadžić as "Serbian heroes".

 In 2007, the party advocated the use of military force to prevent the independence of Kosovo.

 Due to Tomislav Nikolić's support for the accession of Serbia to the European Union conflicting with the party's original hardline policy, Nikolić was expelled in 2008.
-With his supporters breaking apart from the SRS, he founded the Serbian Progressive Party (SNS) which succeeded the SRS as the country's leading party.
+With his supporters breaking apart from the SRS, he founded the Serbian Progressive Party (SNS) which succeeded the SRS as one of the country's leading parties.

+In the Parliamentary Assembly of the Council of Europe, SRS was briefly associated with the Free Democrats Group in 2019.

 History

 Foundation

-The Serbian Radical Party (SRS) was formed on 23 February 1991 by the merger of Vojislav Šešelj's Serbian Chetnik Movement (SČP) and the National Radical Party (NRS).
+The Serbian Radical Party (SRS) was formed on 23 February 1991 by the merger of Vojislav Šešelj's Serbian Chetnik Movement (SČP) and the People's Radical Party (NRS).
 The SČP had been formed in 1990, although it was denied official registration due to its overt identification with the historical Chetniks.
 Formation of the new party followed Šešelj's breakaway from the Serbian Renewal Movement (SPO) due to internal quarrels with Vuk Drašković; the SPO having been founded by the merger of Šešelj's former Serbian Freedom Movement and Drašković's faction from the Serbian National Renewal. Šešelj was chosen as the first president of the SRS while Tomislav Nikolić, a member of the NRS, became deputy president.